Why does the gold price rise or fall? The influence of interest rates, inflation, and geopolitics

 When the interest rate is close to zero (or even negative), the advantage of bonds and savings disappears.
 The opportunity cost of gold is then negligible.
 In such a climate, investors are quicker to choose gold because of the potential for price appreciation and wealth protection, since the alternative (money in the bank) yields nothing.

-The role of the real interest rate
+Why the real interest rate matters

 The power of the Federal Reserve (Fed)